SteinHQ/Expedite/README.md

 ```

 #### What happens within the parent element
-For each row in the sheet, _the content inside the parent element is cloned and the appropriate values are interpolated for each row_.
+For each row in the sheet, _the content inside the parent element is cloned and the appropriate values are interpolated_.

 ### Search Data
 You can use the `data-restsheet-search` attribute to fetch and show only the results which match the given conditions.